ryanclove/CS440/Midterm Exam/README.md

 ## Midterm Exam

-Included are my answers, the exam, and the solutions given to us after the exam
+Included are my answers and the solutions given to us after the exam